zpainter/iassist/content/about/general-assembly-minutes-2000.md

     format changes to the IQ, including the production of a table of contents with links to individual articles, and individual title pages for each article.
--   there was additional discussion of R de Vries\' \'town crier\' project.
-K B Rasmussen and R de Vries to conduct a session on
-    \'Whither IASSIST\' at the conference.
+-   there was additional discussion of R de Vries' 'town crier' project.
+K B Rasmussen and R de Vries to conduct a session on 'Whither IASSIST' at the conference.
 -   IQ production team: 5 issues of the IQ have been produced since the 1999 conference.
 To the team has been added Bill Block (U Minnesota), responsible for printing labels and mailing.
 J Stratford